ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 * control who has access to your data, and what they can do with it, on a very granular level.

+Databases are a specialized tool.
+They are optimized for querying and transforming data.
+As such, they are generallly faster at those tasks than R or Python.
+However, they don't do everything.
+You can't create a data visualization using a database, or run a statistical analysis.
+A database is a perfect data source for those tasks to ensure that your results are reproducible across collaborators and over time.
+Databases also make an excellent platform for sharing or publishing your data.
+Their permissions functionality means you can easily give the public read only access to your finalized data products, while keeping the raw or unprocessed data only accessible to your collaborators.

 Historically, databases were restricted to primarily tabular data (rows and columns), in what is called a relational database.
 In recent years though, new